aaronriekenberg/rust-parallel/README.md

 Command-line utility to execute commands in parallel and aggregate their output.

+See [examples](https://github.com/aaronriekenberg/rust-parallel/wiki/Examples) for example commands and [manual](https://github.com/aaronriekenberg/rust-parallel/wiki/Manual) for more details.

 Similar interface to [GNU Parallel](https://www.gnu.org/software/parallel/parallel_examples.html) or [xargs](https://man7.org/linux/man-pages/man1/xargs.1.html) but implemented in rust and [tokio](https://tokio.rs) with handy features:
 * Run commands from stdin, input files, or `:::` arguments
 * Automatic parallelism to all cpus, can configure manually